redstrate/docs.xiv.zone/content/format/shpk.md

 ---
-title: "SHPK"
+title: "Shader Package (.shpk)"
 ---

-**Note**: Resource and scalar parameters are not documented yet.
+{{< note "This documentation is incomplete, resource and scalar parameters are not documented yet." >}}

-These are "shader packages" or a collection of vertex and pixel shaders.
+A collection of vertex and pixel shaders.
 A good example is _"character.shpk"_ which contains - you guessed it - character shaders.

 # Header Structure